 Puno is a port city with an altitude of over 3,800 metres, and it lies on the shores of Lake Titicaca, the world’s highest lake.
 For us, Puno was a very underwhelming city however we came here purely to visit the floating islands so we weren’t too disappointed.

-One to two nights are sufficient in Puno and there is ample accommodation options.
+One to two nights is sufficient in Puno and there are ample accommodation options.
 All of the tours to the floating islands depart from here so we spent 1 night at Tierra Viva Puno Plaza and left early the next morning to the islands.
 If you have more time and want to relax in this beautiful part of the world, spend a night or two at Titicaca Lodge Peru and opt for the all inclusive option!

 Similar to that of the Colca Canyon tours, booking these tours in advance can be almost double the cost when pre-arranged.
 There are many tour operators to book tours with so we highly recommend waiting until you arrive in Puno to book something.